Central Minnesota District Tournament

 Bring back the lost art of case debate!
 Presumption pushes in the 2NR are underutilized; conversely, sometimes there is a huge risk of the AFF versus a small DA.

 I am partial to AFFs that defend topical action the resolution dictates and read a plan.
 I have yet to be convinced that framework is violent and I find myself nodding along to a 2NR going for fairness.
 Clever TVAs are usually potent.
-I will be frank: if you have the shoddy luck of having me in the back while reading a planless AFF, the way to my ballot is going for an impact turn.
+I will be frank: if you have the shoddy luck of having me in the back while reading a planless AFF, the way to my ballot is going for an impact turn or praying.

 I very much care about the research aspect of debate, although debates will not be decided just on cards.
 At that point, why don't we exclusively send speech docs rather than speak?
 Yes, card doc.